PantelisAndrianakis/Breezy/documentation/ffi/c-interop.md

 ---

-## Per-project linking with breezy.toml
+## Per-project configuration with breezy.toml

+Place a `breezy.toml` next to your project to configure linking and application identity.
+A missing file is a no-op.

+### [link] — native library references

-Instead of repeating `--link` on every build, declare native libraries and search paths in a `breezy.toml` next to your project.
-The `[link]` section is read at build time:
+Instead of repeating `--link` on every build, declare native libraries and search paths here:

 ```toml
 [link]